No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Setup

 \subsection{Experimental Procedure}

 Figure~\ref{figure:meth} shows the overview of our experimental procedure.
 For each data pair in the benchmark constructed in Section~\ref{sec:study:dataset}, we query \chatgpt{} with our basic prompt designed in Section~\ref{sec:study:prompt} and take the test generated by \chatgpt{} as the output.
 To automate our experiments, we use the official \chatgpt{} API~\cite{chatGPT} with the default setting.
-In this work, we focus on the gpt-3.5-turbo model.
+In this work, we focus on the gpt-3.5-turbo model rather than GPT-4, due to the limited rate of GPT-4 API for non-industrial users.
 We then put the generated test in the same directory of its focal class, and attempt to compile and execute it for further analysis.
 We then explain the detailed procedure in each RQ, respectively.

 \parabf{RQ1: Correctness.} Following existing learning-based test generation work~\cite{tufano2020unit, nie2023learning}, we measure the correctness of the generated tests with three metrics, including (i) syntactic correctness (whether the test could pass the syntax checker), (ii) compilation correctness (whether the test could be successfully compiled), and (iii) execution correctness (whether the test could pass the execution).
-Here we leverage AST parser (such as JavaParser~\cite{javaparser}) as syntax checker.
+Here we leverage AST parser (such as JavaParser~\cite{javaparser}) as a syntax checker.
 In addition, we further investigate the common error types in those incorrect tests to better understand the limitations of \chatgpt{} in test generation.
 Specifically, we automatically extract the error messages thrown during the compilation and execution, including different compilation and execution error types.

 \parabf{RQ2: Sufficiency.} In this RQ, we include three metrics to assess the sufficiency of the tests generated by \chatgpt{}: (i) the statement coverage of the test on the focal method; (ii) the branch coverage of the test on the focal method; (iii) the number of assertions in the test case.
 In particular, we leverage Jacoco~\cite{jacoco} to collect the coverage.